mcmah309/error_set/README.md

 use error_set::error_set;

 error_set! {
-    /// The syntax below aggregates the referenced error variants MediaError := DownloadError || BookParsingError
+    /// The syntax below aggregates the referenced error variants.
+    /// Notice `:=`.
+This symbol comes from mathematics and means "is defined as".
+    MediaError := DownloadError || BookParsingError

     /// Since all variants in [DownloadError] are in [MediaError], a